tc39/proposal-ecmascript-sharedmem/LLVM_LIKE.md

 ### Candidate Executions

 We call a happens-before relation together with a reads-from relation a candidate execution of an agent cluster.
 For each program there may be many candidate executions, some of which the memory model disallows.
-We disallow candidate executions which exhibit out of thin air reads and lack sequential consistency for events with non-overlapping and non-subsuming ranges with _order_ `"SeqCst"`.
+We disallow candidate executions which exhibit out of thin air reads and [[[ or? ]]] lack sequential consistency for events with non-overlapping and non-subsuming ranges with _order_ `"SeqCst"`.  [[[ I know for a fact I do not understand this paragraph.
+I the last sentence intended to be a NOTE?
+Or is this section meant to be a supersection of the following two? ]]]

 ### No Out of Thin Air Reads